janus-idp/backstage-showcase/showcase-docs/getting-started.md

    - Setup the Jira plugin

-     - This [URL](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-jira#how-to-use-jira-plugin-in-backstage) is explains how to use the Jira plugin
+     - This [URL](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-jira#how-to-use-jira-plugin-in-backstage) explains how to use the Jira plugin
      - `${JIRA_URL}`: URL for the Jira instance
      - `${JIRA_TOKEN}`: API token
-     - `${JIRA_USER_AGENT}`: User-Agent (UA) string
+     - `${JIRA_USER_AGENT}`: User-Agent (UA) string (Any dummy string without whitespace works because Jira APIs reject browser origin requests)

+   - Setup the Jfrog Artifactory plugin

+     - This [URL](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/jfrog-artifactory#getting-started) explains how to use the Jfrog Artifactory plugin
+     - `${ARTIFACTORY_URL}`: URL for the Jfrog Artifactory instance
+     - `${ARTIFACTORY_TOKEN}`: API token
+     - `${ARTIFACTORY_SECURE}`: Change to `false` in case of using self hosted artifactory instance with a self-signed certificate

    - Setup the ArgoCD instances(s)